 We specialize in marketing strategy, brand design, and website development, mainly for nonprofits.
 We use the latest software to do our work, and I can help you design a full tech stack to implement your marketing plan.
 But when you hire Heron Design, you’re not getting a computer.
 You get people who are passionate about helping your reach your goals.

 Why name a company after a bird?

-Several years before we started our company, we visited the beach at sunrise.
-We were the only ones crunching through the shells, until we came upon an older man with several fishing poles stuck in the sand.
+Several years before I started my company, my (now ex) husband and I visited a beach near Melbourne, Florida just before sunrise.
+We were the only ones crunching through the shells until we came upon an older man with several fishing poles stuck in the sand.

 About 20 feet away, a tall bird stood motionless – until the fisherman turned his back to cast.
-The bird took one large step forward and stopped, motionless again.
+Then, the bird took one large step forward and stopped, motionless again.

-We stopped to watch.
-Every time the fisherman turned his back, the Great Blue Heron took a giant step forward and stopped.
+We paused to watch.
+Every time the fisherman turned his back, the Great Blue Heron took a giant step forward, then froze.
 Soon, his ‘prey’ became clear: he was moving toward the fisherman’s bait bucket.

-Patience, determination and persistence while moving toward a defined goal.
+Moving toward a defined goal, one purposeful step at a time.
 Isn’t that a good role model for a company?